-The Diamond Sutra was printed in 868 CE, during the 4th moon of the Xiantong era.
+The Diamond Sutra text was printed in 868 CE, during the 4th moon of the Xiantong era.
 This date places it ahead of many renowned historical texts.

 Where was the Diamond Sutra printed?